 What does the service hope to achieve?

-Hospice In Your Care Home are a regular presence in the homes working closely with nursing home staff to promote training based upon the most up-to-date research available and equip them with the practical skills and knowledge needed to provide sensitive, timely and compassionate end of life care.
+Hospice In Your Care Home work closely with staff to promote training based upon the most up-to-date research available and equip them with the practical skills and knowledge needed to provide sensitive, timely and compassionate end of life care.